lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ### Planning for Practice

+In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
+The least complex is to change the random seed in the research and rework the problem demonstrated in the lesson.
+The results *should* map onto the ones obtained in the lecture.

+The second option involves utilizing one of the simulated datasets available in this OER.
+The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
+Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

+Alternatively, Lewis and Neville's [-@lewis_construction_2015] Gendered Racial Microaggressions Scale for Black Women will be used in the lessons on exploratory factor analysis; Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis; and Conover et al.'s [-@conover_development_2017] Ableist Microaggressions Scale is used in the lesson on invariance testing.
+Any of these would be suitable for the PCA and PAF homework assignments.

-In each of these lessons, I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
-The practice problems are the start of a larger project that spans multiple lessons.
-Therefore, if possible, please use a dataset that has item-level data for which there is a theorized total scale score as well as two or more subscales (three subscales is ideal).
-With each of these options I encourage you to:
+As a third option, you are welcome to use data to which you have access and is suitable for PCA.
+In any case, please select a scale that has item-level data for which there is a theorized total scale score as well as two or more subscales (three subscales is ideal).
+With each of these options, plan to:

 * Format (i.e., rescore, if necessary) a dataset so that it is possible to calculates estimates of internal consistency
 * Calculate and report the alpha coefficient for a total scale scores and subscales (if the scale has them)